barty32/program-launcher/README.md

-# program-launcher
+# Program Launcher
+Since I have many programs on my USB flash drive, I needed a solution to simply and quickly launch those programs.
+Browsing through my flash disk is slow and quite annoying, and I wanted to open them quickly from one place.
+This can't be done using shortcuts, because they need absolute paths.
+So I created Program Launcher.

+It can be also used to group Desktop shortcuts.
+If you have a lot of them, you can move those less used to Program Launcher.

+This is simple program launcher for Windows, intended for use on USB flash drives, where its drive letters is different on each computer.
+Main goal of this application is its portability.
+However, it can be run only on Windows.

 # How to use
-When you first open Program Launcher,
+When you first open Program Launcher, you will find that it's empty.

-Start by adding a new category (tab) by clicking the 'Category' menu item, and then choosing 'Add category...', or you could use Ctrl+G shortcut.
+Start by adding a new category (tab) by clicking the 'Category' menu item, and then choosing 'Add category...' item, or you could use Ctrl+G keyboard shortcut.

-Then enter name of the new category, it can be for example 'Programs' or 'Games'.
+Then enter name of the new category into the newly created dialog, it can be for example 'Programs' or 'Games'.

 **Note:** category names must not contain semicolon ';' characters and must not be any of the following keywords: 'general', 'appereance' and 'categories'.

+Now you should see the newly created tab in top of main window.

+Let's continue by adding a program entry (or button).
+Later you will be able to open a program using this entry (it works very similarly to shortcuts).

+Now you have multiple ways how to add a program entry:
+- 1. On the 'Button' menu, clicking 'Add new...'
+- 2. Right-clicking anywhere in window's area and selecting 'Add Button...'
+- 3. Using Ctrl+N shortcut
+- 4. Manually editing configuration file (advanced, @see Editing .ini file)

 - Display name: this name is displayed under icon